 - Agreeing to the Service Remaining Requirement (SRR) as outlined in Chapter 4 of AR 614-200, Enlisted Assignments and Utilization Management.
 Note: The specifics of this requirement will be coordinated with the Soldiers gaining unit upon successful reclassification.

 - Confirming stability in personal affairs in accordance with (IAW) Army Regulation (AR) 600-20 Army Command Policy.

 - Confirming that the Soldier meets height and weight standards IAW AR 600-9, The Army Weight Control Program.

 - Confirming that the Soldier does not have derogatory information in Official Military Personnel Files.

-The U.S. Army Acquisition Support Center (Reserve Component 51C Proponent) in conjunction with the USAR’s MOS 51C NCO virtual board authority will review Soldiers’ reclassification packet for completeness.
+The U.S. Army Acquisition Support Center (Army Reserve 51C Proponent), in conjunction with the USAR’s MOS 51C NCO virtual board authority, will review Soldiers’ reclassification packet for completeness.
 Soldiers will be notified via e-mail if their board packet is deficient.
-It remains incumbent upon individual Soldiers to rectify any and all discrepancies within their individual board packets and resubmit before the board commences.
+The Soldier must rectify any and all discrepancies within their individual board packets and resubmit before the board convenes.